MinnPost/migrate-drupal-to-wordpress/results.md

     - Main Image Caption :white_check_mark:
     - Inline Images :white_check_mark:
     - Show Author Info? :white_check_mark:
-    - Related Content
+    - Related Content :white_check_mark:
-    - Related Multimedia
+    - Related Multimedia :white_check_mark:
     - File attachments (these get added to the story inline, and we don't need to list them at the end except for a few, which we added via SQL if the url wasn't already in the body) :white_check_mark:
     - DocumentCloud Document :white_check_mark:
     - Sidebar :white_check_mark: